martinhansdk/johnny_bootstrap/README.md

     python johnny_bootstrap.py organize_files.org --copy --no-dry-run

 This does not touch the original files but simply makes a copy into the new location.
-Regardless, use at your own risk and make sure yoy have backups.